 This form of Manichean leadership is still very alive.
 That is why when I see the real embedment of one on the other, a sort of Unitarian leadership; when leadership is part of the conversation about numbers, when numbers are part of the conversation about leadership, when operations and leadership overlap, it’s a joy.
 I am privileged to have some clients who live like this.

-When I am ask to speak to large corporate audiences, which I do several times a year, over a two day ‘business programme’, I make the point of suggesting my keynote on leadership, or change, or both upfront in day one, so that the music of leadership and change can frame the rest of the gathering.
+When I am asked to speak to large corporate audiences, which I do several times a year, over a two day ‘business programme’, I make the point of suggesting my keynote on leadership, or change, or both upfront in day one, so that the music of leadership and change can frame the rest of the gathering.
 I don’t always win.
 It’s quite common to see a split agenda where the hard stuff and the soft stuff do not contaminate each other.

-The key indicator of good leadership is seeing that is not an ad hoc, an extra, a relax-and-talk-HR-stuff.
+The key indicator of good leadership is seeing that it is not an ad hoc, an extra, a relax-and-talk-HR-stuff.

 It’s a long way to go, still.